Best California General Electrician Exam Prep (Compared)

 JourneymanIQ California

-JourneymanIQ’s California experience runs on the same engine as Texas, with content built specifically against the 2025 CEC and the no-tabs reality of CA test centers.
+JourneymanIQ’s California experience runs on the same engine as Texas, with content built specifically for the DIR General Electrician exam and the provided-reference reality of California test centers.
 295 practice questions, 170 drills, 16 mastery packs, 20 formula cards on spaced repetition.
 The diagnostic is free and runs without a signup.

-• Strength: Adaptive engine surfaces your weakest topics first.
-Index keyword drills built specifically for the no-tabs PSI reality (no other platform has these).
-16 mastery packs that walk you through every DIR domain.
-Wave Mock simulates the 5-pass exam strategy.
-Every question tagged to its controlling CEC article so you see exactly which rule is being tested.
+- Strength: Adaptive engine surfaces your weakest topics first.
+Index keyword drills are built for provided-reference conditions.
+16 mastery packs walk through every DIR domain.
+Wave Mock simulates a multi-pass exam strategy.
+Every question is tagged to its controlling article so you see exactly which rule is being tested.

-• Best for: Career-changers preparing for their first DIR exam, journeymen retaking after the 60-day waiting window, and anyone who wants adaptive practice tuned to the 2025 CEC instead of generic NEC content.
+- Best for: Career-changers preparing for their first DIR exam, electricians retaking after the 60-day waiting window, and anyone who wants adaptive practice tuned to the California General Electrician outline instead of generic NEC content.

 How to pick